andmikey/Thai-and-English-OCR/README.md

 I ran all experiments with a batch size of 10 for 20 epochs.
 I chose these parameters arbitrarily.
 If I had more time I would have liked to do be more smart about this e.g. do some experiments to explore the impact of batch size on training performance, or include a smarter stopping criterion with an upper bound on the number of training epochs.

+### Overview
+Epochs too low.
+Lots of space left for loss to reduce.

+Performs best when train and test datasets come from the same distribution, as you would expect.

+Training on wide distribution performs fairly poorly.
+Would need to increase epochs by a lot to get a better model, because the loss does seem to be decreasing.

+Some of the performances are suspiciously low, wondering if there's a bug in the evaluation.
+Thai normal text 400 dpi - training results about half of testing results.
+Thai bold way too low.

+The biggest training... seems to not train at all.
+Possible issues?
+Loss jumps around a lot.
+Could use a different optimizer.
+Larger batch size.
+Maybe didn't shuffle the data?

 ### Train on Thai normal text, 200dpi, test on Thai normal text, 200dpi

 | Section | Dataset size |